 The sandbox supervisor applies enforcement in a specific order during process startup.

-This ordering is intentional: privilege dropping needs /etc/group and /etc/passwd, which Landlock subsequently restricts.
+This ordering is intentional: named network-namespace setup still relies on privileged helpers, and privilege dropping still needs /etc/group and /etc/passwd, which Landlock subsequently restricts.

 The agent never receives the provider API key.

-The gateway secures communication between the CLI, sandbox pods, and external clients with mutual TLS and token-based authentication.
+The gateway secures communication between the CLI, sandbox workloads, and external clients with mutual TLS and token-based authentication.

 The following patterns weaken security without providing meaningful benefit.